ssbc/rooms2/docs/Room/Web Dashboard.md

-# Moderator dashboard
+# Web Dashboard

 This is a WWW interface that allows [moderators](../Stakeholders/Moderator.md) to [sign-in](Sign-in%20with%20SSB.md) and perform some privileged actions.
+[Internal users](../Stakeholders/Internal%20user.md) can also sign-in and perform basic actions such as [create invites for other users to join](Joining.md).

 ## Rough spec